Light Houses of Grays Reef Passage

 2. A history of Legs Inn and Cross Village, Michigan.
 (Submitted on September 15, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
-This page was last revised on September 15, 2016.
-This page originally submitted on September 15, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 162 times since then and 17 times this year.
+This page was last revised on December 7, 2020.
+It was originally submitted on September 15, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 222 times since then.
 Photos: 1, 2. submitted on September 15, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.